Sustainability

 Can we use cookies to make your experience even better?
 By selecting “Accept”, you’re letting us know you’re okay with all cookies, as explained in our privacystatement.

 Grown only on natural rainfall — grown without synthetic pesticides, and no waste of precious drinking water.
-A truly nature-aligned avocado that tastes great and protects the planet.
+An avocado just as nature intended: delicious in taste and better for the planet.

 These avocados grow with sun, rain, and skilled hands, preserving local water sources and supporting healthy soil and biodiversity.

-By relying solely on rain-fed cultivation, this product helps save billions of liters of drinking water — making your choice meaningful every time.
+By relying solely on rain-fed cultivation, this product saves billions of liters of scarce drinking water.
+With every purchase, you contribute to a better planet.

-Your purchase supports farmers and contributes to better working conditions, including living-wage progress for packing house staff in some regions.
+With your purchase, you support farmers and contribute to better working conditions, including a living wage for packing house staff in Kenya.

-Eosta’s Organic Raingrown Avocado saved more than 1.3 billion liters of drinking water in 2025 — equivalent to the annual water consumption of 30,600 Europeans.
+Eosta’s Organic Raingrown Avocado saved almost 1.4 billion liters of drinking water in 2025 — equivalent to the annual water consumption of 30,700 Europeans.

 Water saved 2025